corda/corda/docs/source/tutorial.rst

 If the command is a ``Redeem`` command, then the requirements are more complex:

-1. We want to see that the face value of the CP is being moved as a cash claim against some institution, that is, the issuer of the CP is really paying back the face value.
+1. We want to see that the face value of the CP is being moved as a cash claim against some party, that is, the issuer of the CP is really paying back the face value.
 2. The transaction must be happening after the maturity date.
 3. The commercial paper must *not* be propagated by this transaction: it must be deleted, by the group having no